Myanmar / Burma

 Myanmar is a magical, spritual land where we feel privileged to craft wonderful journeys for our guests.
 Let us plan your tailor-made tour or holiday and turn it into an experience that will stay with you forever.

-We are highly aware of the current challenges of this process and deplore the plights of various ethnic minorities in the country so have thought long and hard about whether to still travel to Myanmar.
+After many years of turmoil political change is an ongoing challenge and its pace can be frustrating.
+We are highly aware of the current difficulties of this process and deplore the plight of some ethnic minorities in the country so we have thought long and hard about whether to still travel to Myanmar.
 We have concluded that we will, believing that a boycott will do more harm than good.
 We set out to always work with privately owned, local, ethical suppliers in a sustainable way and we vet the hotels and partners we use to ensure they meet our criteria.
 Over the years we have supported the growth of tourism in the country and worked with many wonderful people whose livilihood depends upon visitors.
 These people have nothing to do with any political unrest or actions and we wish to continue to support them if we can, thus we continue to work in country with those we trust and who benefit from the tourist income.
 To make sure that you are as safe as can be we adhere to UK Foreign and Commonwealth Office advice regarding safe travel areas.
 We also encourage you to study the travel essentials document we send you on booking on how to travel in Myanmar in a manner respectful of local traditions.